Recently, I was reading the morning blessings and these words jumped out at me:

 Hashem gave the rooster bina- understanding, intuition, discernment, to differentiate between day and night.

-The rooster crows and heralds the coming of the dawn because it is able to discern the subtle naunces between day and night before anyone else can.
-It takes action only after using the trait of bina, discernment.
-The dawn refers to new life, just as the day begins anew.
-In fertility care, by advancing with interventions without discerning the signs of life from the signs of inflammation a doctor is like a rooster without bina: crowing at all hours of the night, a time that is not receptive to life.
+In fertility care, by proceeding with interventions without discerning the signs of life from the signs of inflammation a doctor is like a rooster without bina: crowing at all hours of the night, a time that is not receptive to life.
 He may get it right some of the time (or eventually after many interventions).
 But acting without bina/discernment, makes the process long and difficult, draining people physically, emotionally and financially.
 And-exacerbating underlying issues in the process.

 Leave a comment